 - Immediately stop your vehicle at the scene.
 This helps protect you and your property.

 - Move it out of the way.
-In a non-injury crash, if your vehicle is obstructing traffic, safely move it to the emergency shoulder, parking lot, or area close to the where the collision occurred.
+In a non-injury crash, if your vehicle is obstructing traffic, safely move it to the emergency shoulder, parking lot, or an area close to the where the collision occurred.

 - Contact emergency personnel.
 911 is for an immediate life-threatening emergency.
 311 is the non-emergency line, but still indicates a need for emergency personnel to respond.

 Nevada is a secondary seat belt law state, which means police officers must observe another moving, non-moving, or mechanical violation before they can initiate a traffic enforcement stop for someone not wearing a safety belt, except for those under six years of age.
 The maximum fine for a first offense is $25.
-Including administrative fees, the fine can add up to approximately $70 for a first ticket.
+Including administrative fees, the fine can add up to approximately $70 for the first ticket.

-Speed limits on rural interstates for both cars and trucks is 75 mph; 65 mph for cars and trucks on urban interstates and 70 mph for cars and trucks on other limited access roads.
+Speed limits on rural interstates for both cars and trucks is 75 mph, 65 mph for cars and trucks on urban interstates, and 70 mph for cars and trucks on other limited access roads.
 Red light cameras or other speed-detecting devices are prohibited unless hand-held by an officer or installed in a law enforcement vehicle.